ocapmod/ocap-legacy/README.md

 **[Live Web Demo](http://www.3commandobrigade.com:8080/ocap-demo/)**

 ## What is it?
-OCAP is a **game-changing** tool that allows the recording and playback of operations on an interactive (web-based) map.
+OCAP lets you **record and replay** operations on an interactive (web-based) map.
-Reveal where the enemy were located, discover how each group carried out their assaults, and find out who engaged who, when, and what with.
+Reveal where the enemy were located.

+Discover how each group carried out their assaults.

+See who engaged who, when, and what with.

 Use it simply for fun or as a training tool to see how well your group performs on ops.

 ## Overview